Chen-Tang-2015/office-content-pr/ux guidelines/add-ins/Overview.md

 Office Add-ins extend the Office experience by providing contextual functionality that users can access within Office clients.
 Add-ins empower users to get more done by enabling them to access third-party functionality within Office, without costly context switches.

  Your add-in UX design must integrate seamlessly with Office to provide an efficient, natural interaction for your users.
-Take advantage of Office UI extensions (commands) to provide access to your add-in and use the [UI elements](UIElements.md) and [best practices](BestPractices.md) that we recommend when you create custom HTML-based UI.
+Take advantage of add-in commands (Office UI extensions) to provide access to your add-in and use the [UI elements](UIElements.md) and [best practices](BestPractices.md) that we recommend when you create custom HTML-based UI.

 ##Core Office Add-in design principles